actionhero/actionhero/readme.markdown

 Now `api.utils.randomNumber()` is available for any action to use!
 It is important to define extra methods in a setter function which is passed to the API on boot via ``params.initFunction`.
 This allows all threads in an cluster to access the methods.
 Even though the api object is returned to you, setting globally-available functions after initialization way may not propagate to the parts of actionHero.

+## Configuration
+Create a config.json file in the root of your project.
+Here is the default configuration.
+Any top-level values you do not set will be assuemd from the default.

+	{
+	    "apiVerson" : "1.0.0",
+		"webServerPort" : 8080,
+		"socketServerPort" : 5000,
+		"serverName" : "actionHero API",
+		"socketServerWelcomeMessage" : "Hello!
+Welcome to the actionHero api", "apiBaseDir" : "./node_modules/actionHero/",

+		"urlPathForActions" : "api",
+		"urlPathForFiles" : "file",
+		"rootEndpointType" : "api",

+		"logging" : true,
+		"logFolder" : "./log/",
+		"logFile" : "api.log",
+		"maxLogFileSize" : 10485760,
+		"logTable" : "log",
+		"logRequests" : true,

+		"actionCluster": {
+			"Key" : "4ijhaijhm43yjnawhja43jaj",
+			"ReConnectToLostPeersMS" : 5000,
+			"CycleCheckTimeMS" : 10,
+			"remoteTimeoutWaitMS" : 5000,
+			"nodeDuplication" : 2,
+			"StartingPeer" : {
+				"host": null,
+				"port": null
+			}
+		},

+		"flatFileDirectory" : "./node_modules/actionHero/public/",
+		"flatFileNotFoundMessage" : "Sorry, that file is not found :(", "flatFileIndexPageNotFoundMessage" : "Sorry, there is no index page for this folder :(",

+		"cache" : {
+			"cacheFolder" : "./cache/",
+			"cacheFile" : "api.cache",
+			"defaultExpireTimeSeconds" : 3600,
+			"maxMemoryBytes" : 524288000
+		},

+		"defaultSocketRoom": "defaultRoom",

+		"defaultLimit" : 100,
+		"defaultOffset" : 0
+	}

 ## Default Content
 __Actions__: